TomBugnon/deNEST/README.md

 nets.constants, leave the `'input_path'` simulation parameter otherwise unspecified and specify the relative path (from the `'input directory'`) to each session's input in the session parameters.

+### Duration of session

+The simulation time of each session is decided differently depending on whether there are InputLayers (and corresponding stimuli) in the network or not:
+  - if there are input layers:
+      The simulation time is equal to the  minimum between the 'max_session_sim_time' session parameter and the total duration of the input movie (nframes x time_per_frame).
+  - if there are no input layers:
+      The simulation time is equal to the 'max_session_sim_time' session parameter or to the default MAX_SIM_TIME_NO_INPUT variable in sessions.py if 'max_session_sim_time' is not specified.

 ## Run the simulation